LeeAnnEditor/o365hq/blog/Dynamics 365 Sales.md

 When you click on an opportunity, you can see the full details, including opportunity size, timing, and so on.
 Once an opportunity has been accepted, it moves to the Managed Opportunities table.
-This table lists all the opportunities that the partner is currently working on.\
+This table lists all the opportunities the partner is currently working on.\
 Portals in Dynamics 365 include a rich knowledge base, self-service, and case management capabilities.
 As soon as an opportunity is accepted, the partner can edit it and add details.